 — Wade Forrester (@CardinalHistory) May 16, 2020

 Some users online posted snapshots of the saddest realities of life while living during a global pandemic.
 One user online tweeted a photo with a newborn child, “I guess #lastnormalphoto would be this one.
 March 6.
-[The] first and only time I’ve been able to hold him.
+First and only time I’ve been able to hold him.
 He’d only been out of NICU for 2 days.
 He’s now 11 lbs.”

 — JayIsPainting (@JayIsPainting) May 16, 2020

 Students who’ve been out of school for months and were unable to celebrate graduation shared photos of “normal” times with friends.

 — ✰ Phoebe ⁷☁️𖧵 nsfr (@lvlyyoongi) May 16, 2020

 A few users online were able to start guessing as to when they might’ve contracted COVID-19.

 — Emma-Jayne Reekie (@Reekie2) May 16, 2020

 Hundreds of pictures were of life’s simple pleasures: going to the beach, feeling the sun in your face, or impromptu gatherings with friends.

 — ☀️ Josephine Okujeni ☀️ (@josephineokujen) May 16, 2020